Rich in multicultural history

 Discover the ancient kingdom of France - once the seat of popes and capital of the medieval world.
 The 'Lavender City' combines tradition and relaxation to satisfy all your senses.

-Prices based on the lowest available Standard Class return fare per person.
+Prices based on the lowest available Standard Class one way fare per person.
+Price for London-Avignon is based on a compulsory return journey with Eurostar.

 © Huber-Johanna-Sime, Eurasia-Press-Photononstop, Kay-Maeritz-Look-Photononstop